Vortex solutions in the presence of Dark Portals: A model with an uncharged scalar

 We show in fig.~\ref{fig:s3_f} the behaviour of the visible scalar for different values of the HP portal parameter $\Gamma$, the couplings of the hidden potential and the SGI portal for the case in which condensation takes place.
 Concerning fig.~\ref{fig:f_G} in which the SGI interaction is off, we see that that a larger HP coupling $\Gamma$ increases the correlation length of $\phi$, as is to be expected from eq.~(\ref{eq:s3_Uf}).
 The gray solid line corresponds to the scalar field in absence of any hidden sector coupling.
 As it is to be expected, an increase in the HP the coupling leads to a larger condensate effect.
 In fig.~\ref{fig:s3_f_Gmu} we vary the $\eta^2$ coupling, keeping fixed the other parameters with SGI portal still off.
 We can see that a larger coupling (which corresponds to a larger condensate amplitude, see fig.~\ref{fig:h0_zg}) deviates $f(r)$ from the solid gray line.
 An analogous behavior can be observed in fig.~\ref{fig:s3_f_Gz}, where the profile of $f$ is presented for several value of the $\eta^4$ coupling, $\Gamma \zeta$.
 The amplitude of the hidden condensate grows for smaller values of the coupling, and this leads to a delay in the rise of the visible scalar field.
 In both cases this is due to the fact that the condensate growth takes place at expenses of the kinetic energy of $\phi$.
 We note that small changes in $\mu^2\Gamma$ (directly related to the hidden scalar mass, see eq.~(\ref{eq:s3_masses})) has an impact on the visible scalar behaviour.

-We display the profile of the visible magnetic field in Fig.~\ref{fig:BUB}.
+We display the profile of the visible magnetic field in fig.~\ref{fig:BUB}.
 The plots confirm that whenever the parameters of the hidden scalar potential are chosen such that a larger condensate of $\eta$ at origin, the visible magnetic field is reduced, in accordance with what has been found for the visible scalar.
 The effect of the SGI portal increases the visible magnetic energy reduces the amplitude and kinetic energy of the hidden condensate.
 Let us recall that in this model, the hidden magnetic field con only arises if the KM portal is turned on and its behavior is just a re-scale of the visible one so the above discussion applies for the hidden magnetic field.